All Leaks Count, Some Count More: Interpretable Temporal Contamination Detection and Mitigation in LLM Backtesting: Method Implementations

 \subsection{Evaluation Pipeline}

+The evaluation pipeline runs post-hoc on the rationale produced by any generation method.
+It takes as input a structured rationale containing atomic evidence claims (each with a \texttt{fact}, \texttt{source\_date}, and \texttt{id}) and the instance's reference date $t_{\text{ref}}$, and outputs per-claim leakage decisions and Shapley-weighted decision-critical leakage rates.

-\paragraph{Claim Extraction.} We employ Claude Sonnet 4\footnote{https://openrouter.ai/anthropic/claude-sonnet-4} for claim extraction.
-The model operates with temperature $T=0$ for deterministic extraction and \texttt{max\_tokens}$=8000$ to accommodate rationales containing numerous claims.
-Each extraction call receives the rationale text along with task description, event description, and reference date $T_{\text{ref}}$ as context.
-The extractor outputs structured \texttt{ExtractedClaim} objects containing: claim text, original text span, temporal reference (if applicable), claim category (A1--A5 or B1--B2), and category reasoning.
-Claims are categorized according to the taxonomy defined in Section~\ref{subsec:claim_taxonomy}.
+\paragraph{Claim Extraction and Taxonomy Classification (Phase~1).} We employ Claude Sonnet~4\footnote{\url{https://openrouter.ai/anthropic/claude-sonnet-4}} ($T{=}0$, \texttt{max\_tokens}${=}8000$) to decompose each rationale into atomic claims.
+Each extraction call receives the rationale text, task description, event description, and $t_{\text{ref}}$ as context.
+The extractor outputs structured objects containing claim text, original text span, temporal reference, C0--C8 category label, and category reasoning.
+The taxonomy classification follows Appendix~\ref{app:taxonomy_full} and applies the precedence order (Eq.~\ref{eq:precedence}) when a claim matches multiple categories.

-\paragraph{Shapley Value Computation.} Shapley values are computed using Claude Sonnet 4 with temperature $T=0$ for reproducibility.
-We employ Monte Carlo sampling with \texttt{max\_samples}$=100$ samples per claim and a fixed random seed $\texttt{random\_seed}=42$ for reproducible sampling.
-Coalition predictions are batched using a Claim ID Reference System: claims are listed once in the prompt, and each coalition references claims by index only, reducing input tokens by approximately 10--12$\times$ compared to repeating full claim text.
-Batch size is set to 256 coalitions per LLM call, with up to 10 concurrent requests.
-Coalition caching avoids redundant predictions when multiple claims share the same coalition subset.

-\paragraph{Leakage Detection.} Leakage detection leverages claim categories from the extraction phase to minimize API calls.
-Category-based shortcuts apply deterministically: A4 (outcome) and A5 (consequential) claims are automatically marked as \texttt{LEAKED} without search verification; B1 (background) and B2 (definitional) claims are automatically marked as \texttt{NOT\_LEAKED}.
-Only A1, A2, and A3 claims require search verification to determine $\tau(c)$.
-For these claims, we execute a three-step verification pipeline: (1) batch query generation (single LLM call producing date-specific search queries), (2) parallel search execution via Perplexity API\footnote{https://www.perplexity.ai}, and (3) batch date extraction (single LLM call extracting $\tau(c)$ from search results).
-Vague temporal references are converted to period-end dates using strict interpretation (e.g., ``2023'' $\rightarrow$ 2023-12-31, ``Q3 2023'' $\rightarrow$ 2023-09-30, ``March 2023'' $\rightarrow$ 2023-03-31).